What you must see in

 With 1400 rooms, chapels and galleries it’s impossible to cover the world’s largest collection of art in less than a couple of days.
 This is a guide to what you must see in the Vatican Museums.

 If someone tapped me on the shoulder and asked what I remember seeing in the Vatican Museums, I’d say the queues to get in, the crowd in the Sistine chapel and the double helix staircase on the way out.
 Not an impressive outcome of a visit to 54 museums housing one of the world’s largest collection of art, but I guess you get snowblind after the first 50 masterpieces.
 This list seeks to guide you to the greatest hits you must see in the Vatican Museums.

 Every guidebook says this, but you’ll still see people lined up along Viale Vaticano from 9 am in the morning.
-To avoid spending hours waiting, do buy your tickets on before you plan to visit.
-That way you will be allowed to skip the lines, which means you remember the queues as an image and not an experience.
+To avoid spending hours waiting, do buy your tickets online before you plan to visit.
+That way you will be allowed to skip the lines, which means you remember the queues as an image and not as an experience.

 Views and Gardens